Medical related courses are the most sought-after fields among Nigerian science students.

 Housemanship (Internship) Salary Of Physiotherapist In Nigeria

-In Nigeria, during housemanship, physiotherapists are paid between N130,000 to N150,000 depending on the hospital.
+In Nigeria, during housemanship, physiotherapists are paid between N130,000 to N150,000 as salaries depending on the hospital.

 Housemanship (Internship) Salary Of Medical Laboratory Scientists In Nigeria

 This is a medical field that deals with collection, receipt, preparation, investigation and laboratory analysis of samples of human biological material for the purpose of supporting patient diagnosis, management and treatment and for the maintenance of health and well-being.

 Medical laboratory scientists also do undergo housemanship in Nigeria.
 During the mandatory training, they earn around N100,000 to N140,000.